Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct bi-weekly budget meetings with Finance Specialist to review and manage the campus budget.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Strategy's Expected Result/Impact: Responsible use of funds
+Strategy's Expected Result/Impact: Prevent overspending

-Staff Responsible for Monitoring: Admin, Finance Specialist
+Staff Responsible for Monitoring: Finance clerk and Director

 Campus Funding Summary